eez-open/studio/help/en-US/components/LVGLWidget.md

 # PROPERTIES

-## Name [DRAFT]
+## Name

-Naziv widgeta.
-Unutar projekte referenciramo widget prema njegovom nazivu, npr. u LVGL akciji.
-Za svaki widget moramo odabrati unique naziv unutar čitavog projekta.
-Ovo polje nije obavezno i ne treba se postaviti ukoliko nemamo potrebe za referenciranjem widgeta.
+Widget name.
+We reference the Widget within the project by its name, for example in the LVGL action.
+For each Widget, we must choose a unique name within the entire project.
+This field is optional and does not need to be set if we do not need to reference the Widget.

-## Left unit [DRAFT]
+## Left unit

-Ovdje imamo ove opcije:
+The following options are available:

--   `px`: Left je zadan u pikselima.
+- `px` – Left is default in pixels.
--   `%`: Left je zadan kao postotak u odnosu na parent width
+- `%` – Left is set as a percentage in relation to the parent width.

-## Top unit [DRAFT]
+## Top unit

-Ovdje imamo ove opcije:
+The following options are available:

--   `px`: Top je zadan u pikselima.
+- `px` – Top is set in pixels.
--   `%`: Top je zadan kao postotak u odnosu na parent height
+- `%` – The top is set as a percentage in relation to the parent height.

-## Width unit [DRAFT]
+## Width unit

-Ovdje imamo ove opcije:
+The following options are available:

--   `px`: Width je zadan u pikselima.
+- `px` – Width is given in pixels.
--   `%`: Width je zadan kao postotak u odnosu na parent width
+- `%` – Width is given as a percentage in relation to the parent width.
--   `content`: Width se automatski postavlja tako da stane čitav content po širini.
+- `content` – Width is automatically set to fit the entire content in width.

-## Height unit [DRAFT]
+## Height unit

-Ovdje imamo ove opcije:
+The following options are available:

--   `px`: Height je zadan u pikselima.
+- `px` – Height is given in pixels.
--   `%`: Height je zadan kao postotak u odnosu na parent height.
+- `%` – Height is given as a percentage in relation to the parent height.
--   `content`: Height se automatski postavlja tako da stane čitav content po visini
+- `content` – Height is automatically set to fit the entire content in height.

 ## Children [EMPTY]